TouchBistro vs Silverware: 2025 Restaurant POS Review

 TouchBistro’s Modern POS System

 In contrast, TouchBistro was founded in 2010, at a time when cloud technology was revolutionizing the restaurant industry.
-Unlike the legacy systems of the past, TouchBistro is a modern POS system that runs on wireless iPad tablets and POS software that stores your restaurant’s data in the cloud via remote servers.
-This means that instead of all your information being contained to your restaurant, you can access your POS data from any device, at any time, as long as you have an Internet connection.
+Unlike the legacy systems of the past, TouchBistro is a modern, cloud-based POS system that runs on wireless iPad tablets and POS software that stores your restaurant’s data in the cloud via remote servers.
+This means that instead of all your information being contained to your restaurant, you can access your POS data from any device, at any time, as long as you have an internet connection.

 2. Operating System